Genesis Querales

 Experience

 I grounded the concept with a competitive scan (6 apps) and five interviews, then translated insights into a lean IA and key flows: onboarding → personalized feed → live class → progress and community.
-I designed with iOS patterns and a small but real system (tokens, components, interaction states) to keep consistency and speed.
-A clickable prototype enabled quick usability checks with 5 participants: everyone joined a live class; chat was used by all; stats/leaderboard read as useful for most.
+I designed with iOS patterns and a small system (tokens, components, interaction states) to keep consistency and speed.
+A clickable prototype enabled quick usability checks with 5 participants: everyone joined a live class; chat was used by all; stats/leaderboard were seen as useful by most.
 Iterations focused on comprehension and motivation—adding a visible time/progress bar in the player, refining the dashboard for legibility, and clarifying “active days.”

 Results

-All five participants joined a live class without help; all used chat; most found stats/leaderboards useful.
-Adding a visible time bar reduced “how much is left?” confusion in follow-up checks.
-Expected impact (hypotheses): time-to-first-class <60s; +10–15% class completion with the timer/progress; +8–12% weekly retention via streaks/community.
+All five participants were able to join a live class without help; everyone used chat, and most found the stats/leaderboards useful for tracking progress.
+Adding a visible time/progress bar reduced “how much is left?” confusion in follow-up checks.
+Based on these patterns and benchmarks, the experience is expected to reduce time-to-first-class to under 60 seconds, increase class completion by ~10–15% with the timer/progress bar, and improve weekly retention by ~8–12% through streaks, community cues, and clearer progress visibility.